Landau–Lifshitz–Gilbert equation: Landau–Lifshitz–Gilbert equation

 In this form of the LL equation, the precessional term γ depends on the damping term.
 This better represents the behavior of real ferromagnets when the damping is large.

 Landau–Lifshitz–Gilbert–Slonczewski equation

-In 1996 Slonczewski expanded the model to account for the spin-transfer torque, i.e. the torque induced upon the magnetization by spin-polarized current flowing through the ferromagnet.
+In 1996 John Slonczewski expanded the model to account for the spin-transfer torque, i.e. the torque induced upon the magnetization by spin-polarized current flowing through the ferromagnet.
 This is commonly written in terms of the unit moment defined by m = M / M_{S}:

 where $\alpha$ is the dimensionless damping parameter, $\tau_\perp$ and $\tau_\parallel$ are driving torques, and x is the unit vector along the polarization of the current.